travelsonic/Dance-Dance-Revolution-Game-Engine/DDRMAX ENGINE/Song Metadata.md

 bpm_max               2              Minimum song BPM
 difficulty            8              Song foot ratings
 ```
+### min\_bpm and max\_bpm:

 ### difficulty:
 The song's foot rating data is stored with the single mode foot ratings first, followed by the doubles mode foot ratings.
 Each foot rating takes one nibble of data.
 This means that the maximum value for a song step chart's foot rating is 15.
 The foot ratings are stored in the order: Standard, Light, Oni, Heavy.
 If a song does not have a foot rating for a particular difficulty, that foot rating will be 0x00.
 IF you change that value to any number 1 <= x <= 15, that difficulty will be selectable, even if the song does not actually have a stepchart for that difficulty.
+The game will not crash if an empty stepchart is loaded, you will just have to wait until the song finished playing.